 Jayne Jang Belz

-Jayne Jang Belz brings over five years of experience in healthy living content editing, writing and producing to her role as Assistant Editor.
+Jayne Jang Belz brings years of technical, public health and digital experience to her role.
 Prior to joining HealthyWomen, she managed the digital content and strategy at the American Council on Exercise and Earth Fare, Inc., a healthy supermarket chain in the Southeast.
-She is passionate about communicating relevant, accurate health news and information to women through the web and social media.
+In both these roles, she wrote, edited videos, and produced content to the website.
+Before that, she worked in international public health nutrition at Save the Children USA headquarters.
+Jayne is passionate about communicating relevant, accurate health news and information to women online so they can improve their health.
 Jayne earned a bachelor's degree in Biology from Georgetown University.
 She lives with her husband, daughter and son in the Washington, D.C. metropolitan area.

-As consumer outreach coordinator for HealthyWomen, Kerri Agnello is the first person to greet HealthyWomen constituents who call or come by our office.
+As the Administrative Assistant for HealthyWomen, Kerri Agnello is the first person to greet HealthyWomen constituents who call our office.
 With a positive attitude and a wealth of knowledge about HealthyWomen resources, Kerri makes sure our constituents find information to answer their health care questions.
-She also provides support to the entire HealthyWomen team on various research, marketing and web-based projects.
+Her main tasks include scheduling meetings, making travel arrangements and organizing daily calendars as well as the helping the entire HealthyWomen team on various research, marketing and web-based projects.
 Before heading to HealthyWomen, the Rutgers University graduate worked in industrial marketing and market research.
 She currently resides in NJ with her husband and two children.